Electricity is the set of physical phenomena related to the presence and flow of electric charges.

 Dynamic electricity is a flow of electricity through a conductive material like copper wire.

 Power plants are facilities capable of generating electricity.
-These stations can use either renewable (solar, wind, hydro, etc.) energy or non-renewable energy (fossil or nuclear energy).
+These stations can use either renewable energy such as solar energy, eolic energy, hydropower, or non-renewable energy (fossil or nuclear energy).

 Static electricity occurs in non-conductive materials.
 The induced electric charge remains at rest; it does not move because no current can flow (it is in a non-conductive material).